siliconvalleytriathlonclub/svtc-sync/README.md

 ## DESCRIPTION

-SVTC has a need to periodically check which individuals that are not paying club members might be subscribed or affilated with various platforms the club uses to provide member benefits.
+SVTC has a need to periodically check which individuals, that are not paying club members, might be subscribed or affilated with various platforms the club uses to provide member benefits.
 Such individuals should be identified and contacted to remind them of opportunities to become members.

 This cli tool will use public APIs of platforms such as Strava and Slack to fetch lists of users affiliated with SVTC and compare their user data to a reference data set provided by the ClubExpress management platform and maintained locally as a Sqlite3 DB.
 The data of this platform is regarded to be the source of truth for membership data, such as contact information and status.